ankitects/anki/docs/linux.md

   libxcb-randr0 libxcb-render-util0
 ```

-If you're running into this error on Arch Linux:
+On some distros such as Arch Linux and Fedora, you may need to install the
+`libxcrypt-compat` package if you get an error like this:

 ```
 error while loading shared libraries: libcrypt.so.1: cannot open shared object file: No such file or directory
 ```

-Run `sudo pacman -S libxcrypt-compat` to install the missing library.

 ## Audio